apwbs/MARTSIA/README.md

 [Algorand](https://github.com/apwbs/MARTSIA-Algorand-CSC) platforms.

 ## Demo
-Finally, we provide a demo of MARTSIA.
-The repository with the MARTSIA-demo paper and its corresponding code, video and Wiki is available at
+The repository with the MARTSIA-demo paper and its corresponding code, video and Wiki is available at [MARTSIA-demo](https://github.com/apwbs/MARTSIA-demo).
-[MARTSIA-demo](https://github.com/apwbs/MARTSIA-demo).

-### Demo - Video presentation
 Along with the MARTSIA demo, you can find a video presentation of its usage:
 [MARTSIA demo video](https://www.youtube.com/watch?v=RAcifWw1_B0)